nothings/stb/tests/oversample/README.md

 # Font character oversampling for rendering from atlas textures

 TL,DR: Run oversample.exe on a windows machine to see the benefits of oversampling.
-Type the name of a .ttf file on the command-line, or it will look for Arial in the Windows font directory.
+It will try to use arial.ttf from the Windows font directory unless you type the name of a .ttf file as a command-line argument.

 ## About oversampling